danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-12-mocking-with-mockingkit.md

 ### Inspecting invokations

 As we mentioned before, `invoke` records a function call so you can inspect it later.
-Since invokation is made by the mock as its functions are called, you can use just it as the protocol is intended to be used.
+This is automatically performed by the mock, so you can use just it as it's intended to be used.

-When inspecting invokations for the various functions in a mock, we have to use the function references.
+We then use function references to inspect invokations for the various functions in a mock.

 Given the `MockPrinter` above, we could inspect it like this: